systemsguide/systemsguide.github.io/docs/challenges.md

 ### Syscourse

-On a finer level, all kinds of systems are ostracized for having specific experiences - with a majority of systems and purported allies having a "weird" or "problematic" line above which a system being visible in public becomes unacceptable.
+On a finer level, all kinds of systems are ostracized for specific experiences - with most systems and purported allies having a "weird" or "problematic" line above which a system being visible becomes unacceptable.
-Most of this discourse relies on applying a generic, singlet-like interpretation to plural internal experiences, as well as language used to describe them.
+Most of this discourse relies on generic interpretations of plural internal experiences and language that describes them.

-Taken this way, all of our previous nuanced examples can easily be made objectionable.
+Taken this way, all our examples can be made objectionable.
-The Minotaur is cultural appropriation, intrasystem relationships are cheating, familial terms are disrespectful to "real family", _Fictives_ are copyright infringement and stealing, and the cultural and moral expectations of family members, children, and animals in the outside world can be placed strictly on headmates that resemble them - inviting exclusion based on singlet definitions of irresponsible caretaking, immaturity, and inhumanness - along with the occasional accusation of incest, rape, and bestiality.
+The Minotaur is cultural appropriation, intrasystem relationships are cheating, familial terms disrespect "real family", _fictives_ are copyright infringement, and the cultural and moral expectations of family, children, and animals in the outside world can be enforced on headmates resembling them - inviting exclusion based on singlet definitions of irresponsible caretaking, immaturity, and inhumanness - along with the occasional accusation of incest, rape, and bestiality.

-Seeing past this moral panic requires a certain nuance towards experiences, identities, and activities that outwardly resemble outside-world bad behaviour but have little capacity to do actual harm.
-This is also the subject of similar-sounding online debates around depictions of conventionally-unhealthy relationships in fan works (_proshipping discourse_) and those around reinterpretations of (usually, young) characters for pornographic fan art (_aging-up discourse_).
-Through similarities to their own identity, a system can be personally affected by these debates - or even made into a target themselves if they resemble a relevant fictional character.
+Seeing past this moral panic requires a nuance towards experiences, identities, and activities that resemble outside-world bad behaviour but have little capacity for actual harm.
+Notably, these conflicts resemble larger online debates around depictions of conventionally-unhealthy relationships in fan works (_proshipping discourse_) and those around reinterpretations of (young) characters for pornographic fan art (_aging-up discourse_).
+Through similarities to their own identity, systems may even be affected by these debates – caught in the crossfire by having similar experiences, or personally targeted if they resemble debated characters.

-Engaging with the stranger, more complex details of a system requires a level of trust - and many systems are forced to carefully navigate this trust in order to avoid unnecessary conflict.
+Engaging with the stranger, more complex details of a system requires a level of trust - and systems are often forced to carefully navigate this to avoid unnecessary conflict.